Former model accuses onetime Harvey Weinstein associate of sexual assault

 Ziff says she reconsidered when the Adult Survivor's Act passed last year.
 The legislation extended the time adult sex crime victims can bring civil claims that would otherwise have expired under the statute of limitations.

-Weinstein once credited Lombardo with saving his life and reportedly asked him to be the best man at his 2003 wedding.
+Weinstein once credited Lombardo with saving his life and reportedly served as best man at Lombardo's 2003 wedding.
 Lombardo was head of Miramax Italy.

 In 2018, Lombardo was named in a sexual harassment class action lawsuit against the Weinstein company and others, which claimed that Lombardo enabled Weinstein's abuse by helping to "procure and deceive potential victims."
 Lombardo never appeared in court and the suit was later settled.
 He hasn't responded to this latest allegation.